 This state variable holds the value of the SN following the SN of the RLC SDU with the highest SN among received RLC SDUs.
 It is initially set to 0.

+x) RX_Next_Discard_Trigger – t-RxDiscard state variable

+This state variable is used when the AM RLC entity is configured with t-RxDiscard.
+This state variable holds the value of the SN following the SN of the RLC SDU which triggered t-RxDiscard.

 Each transmitting UM RLC entity shall maintain the following state variables:

 a) TX_Next – UM send state variable